fbq('track', 'Subscribe', {value: '0.00', currency: 'USD', predicted_ltv: '0.00'});

 Price channels help you:

-For swing trading, this is gold.
-You can see when a move is likely running out of steam — and when it might be setting up for a powerful break.
-When channels, cycles, and crossovers all align, you get high-confidence setups that are easy to follow.
+For swing trading, this insight is invaluable.
+You can easily determine when a move is likely running out of steam and when it might be preparing for a powerful break.
+When channels, cycles, and crossovers all align, you get high-confidence setups that are straightforward to follow.

 For example:

-If the intermediate cycle is down, price rallies into the top of a falling price channel, and fails at the 3/5 crossover, that’s a classic short setup.
+• If the intermediate cycle is down, and the price rallies into the top of a falling price channel and fails at the 3/5 crossover, that’s a classic short setup.

-If the short-term cycle is turning up and price breaks out of a channel and holds above the crossovers, it’s a tactical long — but only if it’s not fighting the bigger trend.
+• Conversely, if the short-term cycle is turning up, and price breaks out of a channel and holds above the crossovers, it suggests a tactical long — but only if it’s consistent with the larger trend.

 Is Swing Trading Good for Beginners?
 Learn how Structure Solves It.

-They hold losses too long and sell winners too soon.
+2. They hold losses too long while selling winners too soon.

-When you follow those signals, there’s no need to panic or chase.
-You don’t have to wonder what to do — the structure tells you.
+When you adhere to these signals, there’s no need to panic or chase trades.
+You can trust that you know what to do — the structure lays it all out for you.

 What Beginners Often Ask About Swing Trading